 - Access status (file transferred etc.)

 We gather these data only for statistical purposes.
 No information – whether for commercial or non-commercial purposes – will be disclosed to third parties.
-We will principally not bring these data to-gether with other data from other sources.
-These data are collected and processed in order to enable the use of this website and adjust it to our users’ interests in accordance with Article 6 (1) sentence 1 lit. (f) GDPR.
-Our legitimate interest is to provide and manage our website with all its features and to optimise it continually.
+We will principally not bring these data together with other data from other sources.
+These data are collected and processed in order to enable the use of this website and adjust it to our users’ interests in accordance with Article 6 (1) (f) GDPR.
+Our legitimate interest is to provide and manage our website with all its features and to optimize it continually.

 We only collect or process personal data if you choose to provide such data, for instance, when making an inquiry.
-We will store and use the data you provided in the inquiry, including any contact details you gave in the inquiry, in order to fulfil the purpose related to the data transfer, for example to process your order or for follow-up questions.
-Collection and use of these personal data is carried out in accordance with Article 6 (1) sentence 1 lit. (b) GDPR to the extent that you provide these personal data in order to enter into a contract with us.
-Only in such case it is necessary that you provide personal data in terms of Article 13 (2) lit. (e) GDPR.
-Otherwise, storage or use is carried out based on Article 6 (1) sentence 1 lit. (f) GDPR, our legitimate interest being a diligent processing of your request.
+We will store and use the data you provided in the inquiry, including any contact details you gave in the inquiry, in order to fulfill the purpose related to the data transfer, for example, to process your order or for follow-up questions.
+The collection and use of these personal data are carried out in accordance with Article 6 (1) sentence 1 lit. (b) GDPR to the extent that you provide these personal data in order to enter into a contract with us.
+Only in such case, it is necessary that you provide personal data in terms of Article 13 (2) lit. (e) GDPR.
+Otherwise, storage or use is carried out based on Article 6 (1) sentence 1 lit. (f) GDPR, our legitimate interest being diligent processing of your request.

-In all cases where data processing as described above serves the purpose to fulfil a contract, the provision of your personal data is a requirement necessary to enter into a contract (cf. Arti-cle 13 (2) lit. (e) GDPR).
-Without your personal data performance of contract would be impossible for us.
+In all cases where data processing as described above serves the purpose to fulfill a contract, the provision of your personal data is a requirement necessary to enter into a contract (cf. Article 13 (2) lit. (e) GDPR).
+Without your personal data performance of the contract would be impossible for us.

 Data processing in application procedures

-Collection and processing of data in the context of an application for a vacant position at BIT Analytical Instruments GmbH shall be carried out in accordance with Article 88 GDPR in conjunction with section 26 (1) and (3) BDSG.
+Collection and processing of data in the context of an application for a vacant position at BIT Analytical Instruments GmbH shall be carried out in accordance with Article 88 GDPR in conjunction with sections 26 (1) and (3) BDSG.
 Insofar as we store your personal data after completion of the application procedure for a period of one year in our application management system, storage will be carried out in accordance with Article 6 (1) sentence 1 lit. (a) GDPR based on the consent you chose to give which we requested separately during the application procedure.
 Otherwise, your data (application details and interview results) will be completely erased from our application management system no later than six months following termination of the application procedure, unless we have legitimate reason opposing an erasure.
 If applicable national laws of EU Member States, in which one of the BIT companies is located, provide for longer or shorter retention periods for the Application Details, these periods will of course be observed.

 Use of Google Maps